 TIP: See a similar argument for flat tax vs. a progressive tax.

 FACT: Today, 99.8 percent of estates owe no estate tax at all, according to the Joint Committee on Taxation.
 Only the estates of the wealthiest 0.2 percent of Americans — roughly 2 out of every 1,000 people who die — owe any estate tax.
-This is because of the tax’s high exemption amount, which has jumped from $650,000 per person in 2001 to $5.45 million per person in 2016… in other words only 2 out of ever 1,000 estates will ever owe the tax… on dollars over the exemption amount no less!
+This is because of the tax’s high exemption amount, which has jumped from $650,000 per person in 2001 to $5.45 million per person in 2016.
+Only 2 out of ever 1,000 estates will ever owe the tax on dollars over the exemption amount.
 SEE: Ten Facts You Should Know About the Federal Estate Tax.

 The laws of accumulation will be left free; the laws of distribution free.
 Individualism will continue, but the millionaire will be but a trustee for the poor; entrusted for a season with a great part of the increased wealth of the community, but administering it for the community far better than it could or would have done for itself.

 Of such as these, the public verdict will then be: “The man who dies thus rich dies disgraced.”